 What do cracks, snow and grocery carts have in common?
-They’re all common ingredients in parking lot losses, and therefore important factors in parking lot safety.

 What do cracks, snow and grocery carts have in common?
 They're all common ingredients in parking lot losses, and therefore important factors in parking lot safety.
 How often do you think about parking lots?
 If you're a store owner, an insurance agent, or an underwriter, you may think about parking lots and parking lot safety more often than most.

-In my experience, parking lot conditions are sometimes thought of last - or not at all - when a business owner looks at possible retail locations.
+Parking lot conditions are sometimes thought of last - or not at all - when a business owner looks at possible retail locations.

 Yet where your customers will park may be a big source of problems for your customers and your store if not considered carefully.